rubenwardy/minetest_modding_book/_en/map/lvm.md

 ## Concepts

-Creating a Lua Voxel Manipulator allows you to load large areas of the map into your mod's memory at once.
-You can then read and write to this data without interacting with the engine at all or running any callbacks, which means that these operations are very fast.
+An LVM allows you to load large areas of the map into your mod's memory.
+You can then read and write this data without further interaction with the engine and without running any callbacks, which means that these operations are very fast.
 Once done, you can then write the area back into the engine and run any lighting calculations.

 ## Reading into the LVM

 You can only load a cubic area into an LVM, so you need to work out the minimum and maximum positions that you need to modify.
-Then you can create and read into an LVM like so:
+Then you can create and read into an LVM.
+For example:

 ```lua
 local vm         = minetest.get_voxel_manip()
 local emin, emax = vm:read_from_map(pos1, pos2)
 ```

-An LVM may not read exactly the area you tell it to, for performance reasons.
+For performance reasons, an LVM may not read the exact area you tell it to.
 Instead, it may read a larger area.
 The larger area is given by `emin` and `emax`, which stand for *emerged min pos* and *emerged max pos*.
 An LVM will load the area it contains for you - whether that involves loading from memory, from disk, or